nickanderson/nickanderson.github.io/content/post/how-i-org-in-2024/index.md

 ### Capture templates helped me {#capture-templates-helped-me}

--   **Remember relationships between notes.** Many included `%a` to create a link to the node where I was when the capture was initiated with my configuration automatically creating an ID in the source node if necessary.
+-   **Remember relationships between notes.** Many included `%a`&nbsp;[^fn:6] to create a link to the node where I was when the capture was initiated with my configuration automatically creating an ID in the source node if necessary.
 I preferred ID links as they don't break as I move files around.

 -   **Automatically organize captured content.** I capture to my work log the most, but as I identify recurring similar content I create templates to ensure like content is stored together.